Getting under the skin of T-cell disorders

 New research on the frontiers of T-cell biology and better treatments for T-cell mediated disorders

-Our body’s T-cells normally help surveil for cancer and protect us from infection, but sometimes these cells develop abnormalities and instead go on the attack – against our own skin.
+Our body’s T-cells normally help survey for cancer and protect us from infection, but sometimes these cells develop abnormalities and instead go on the attack – against our own skin.

 Cutaneous T-cell lymphomas (CTCL) and skin graft versus host disease (sGVHD) are difficult to treat disorders, but Dr Jessica Elliott’s research aims to better understand the malignant and allo-aggressive T-cell biology of these disorders and how T-cell modulating therapies may alter that immunology.